Jordan1o97/MAAC_3607_Final/README.md

 Follow this tutorial to download and install it. https://git-lfs.github.com/

+Go to your local repo, run `git lfs install` and `git track *.blend` in the parent directory.

 ** If you are uploading files through the website, you do not need to worry about any of this **